-&lt;sup>8 Information given to the Combined Authority by a Government department on terms which forbid its public disclosure, or information the public disclosure of which is prohibited by or under an Act or Court Order.
+6 Information given to the Combined Authority by a Government department on terms which forbid its public disclosure, or information the public disclosure of which is prohibited by or under an Act or Court Order.

-&lt;sup>9 Information falling within one of the descriptions set out in Part 1 of Schedule 12A of the Local Government Act 1972
+7 Information falling within one of the descriptions set out in Part 1 of Schedule 12A of the Local Government Act 1972.

-- made in good faith and in compliance with the reasonable requirements of the authority. - 38.
-Committee reports which are in the private part of an agenda are to be treated as exempt information unless the relevant committee resolves not to exclude press and public.
-Members are reminded that the author of the report makes the initial decision as to whether or not the papers are to be treated as exempt from public disclosure.
-The decision as to whether they remain exempt is for the committee. - 39.
-Information and correspondence about an individual's private or business affairs will normally be classed as exempt or confidential. - 40.
-Officers should make it clear to Members if they are giving them confidential or exempt information.
-If a Member is not sure whether information is confidential or exempt from disclosure, they should ask the relevant officer, and not disclose the information in the meantime. - 41.
-Any Combined Authority information provided to a Member must only be used by the Member in connection with the proper performance of the Member's duties. - 42.
+- 40. Any Combined Authority information provided to a Member must only be used by the Member in connection with the proper performance of the Member's duties. - 41.
 If a Member receives exempt or confidential information and considers it should be disclosed to another person because it is reasonable and in the public interest to do so then they must first consult with the Monitoring Officer and shall not disclose the information without having regard to any advice given by that officer.